‘An intriguing mixture of past tradition and future-shock dystopia, written by a giant of the genre … highly recommended.’ Lee Child

 New York through Chicago down the Mississippi to New Orleans, where the occult takes centre stage.
 There’s some gruelling ordeals along the way – no one will forget the wrestling match with a female MMA fighter.
 There’s sensual evocative writing throughout.
 The ending stays with you as does the preliminary journey.
 An enthralling tale, well told.

-MR I’m in awe of your workload: running Murder One, reviewing many books, writing your own, editing anthologies, book tours, translating. ghost writing, columnist.
+MR I’m in awe of your workload: running Murder One, reviewing many books, writing your own, editing anthologies, book tours, translating, columnist.
 I’ve probably missed something out.
 Are you working harder than ever?

 Actually, not all in same time!
 I’m only human.
 Murder One closed some years back and I no longer have any involvement.
-And have never done any ghost writing; I have written 11 novels over past years under another name (some of which even reached the Sunday Times Top 10) and that author/name is still under wraps for commercial reasons but that’s the nearest I’ve come to being a ghost in my own writing life!
+I have written 11 novels over past years under another name (some of which even reached the Sunday Times Top 10) and that author/name is still under wraps for commercial reasons.
 And, no, am not working harder and feel at times that I do a lot of procrastinating and could do more.
 But there’s still a life to live…

 MR From the acknowledgments to the excellent The Louisiana Republic: ‘This is my first novel under my own name in some years, having taken a sabbatical of sorts – if you consider writing 11 novels in under 3 1/2 years a sabbatical- in another literary genre, collaborating on a rather successful series.’
-Do you feel freer as a ghost writer?
+Do you feel freer using a pseudonym?
 Less concerned with possible criticism?

 The reason those particular books were under another name was because the publishers and the buyers at the chains and supermarkets felt they would do better as if coming from a new ‘voice’.
 And also under a female pseudonym!
 They were commercially right as those novels have done so much better than anything I’ve done under my name, so go figure.
 When I look at them, I am proud of them and people in the know instantly recognise them as coming from my rather perverse imagination anyway, so didn’t hold back in the slightest when penning them (with a collaborator…).